Planning a trip and looking for things to do in Marianske Lazne? We’ve got you covered!

-If you are up for a little further exploring, you should head up to the Forest Spring Park.
+If you are up for a little further exploring, you should head up to Forest Spring Park.
 Not only do you get your fix of sulfuric deliciousness up here, you are also rewarded with a picturesque view as well as the Goethe and Muse sculpture.
 The best part?
 The pavilion turns into a café with music in summer, making it a perfect place to relax and unwind.

 We start our search for the health elixir right next to the singing fountain: Křížový Pramen.
-The first sip of the curing water tastes a little weird – but we quickly develop a gusto for the sulfuric, irony and acidic taste of the liquid.
+The first sip of the curing water tastes a little weird – but we quickly develop a gusto for the sulfuric and acidic taste of the liquid.
 Out front, we discover a monument that tells us about the different chemical compositions of the many springs in town.

 Climb Up the Hamelika and Unwind Where Goethe did

 Having a higher viewpoint helps with orientation.
 This is the exact reason why we climb up the 100 steps of 20 meters tall Hamelika, standing on the highest hill in town.
 From up here, we not only get to marvel at the town with its romantic buildings, but also of the surroundings: Slavkovský Les is one of the most beautiful forests in Czechia – and if we squint a little bit, we are almost sure that we can see all the way over to Germany.

 On our way up to the top of the hill, we encounter a monument with a German poem engraved in it.
 A humble, wooden bench sits quietly next to it.
-This is Goethe’s Retreat and the poem – of course – written by him.
-The chirping of the birds and the green environment makes us want to sit where Goethe used to ponder life.
+This is Goethe’s Retreat and the poem – of course – was written by him.
+The chirping of the birds and the green environment make us want to sit where Goethe used to ponder life.